Cross-Cutting Challenges

 Open Call for Individual Contributions

-Individual Submission Instructions: Once the CCCs are selected and announced, CCC calls for individual submissions will be opened.
-This includes applying to give a keynote, join a panel, bring a poster or join an interactive discussion.
 Note that while CCC organizers may want to encourage particular individuals to submit, the selection of contributors within a CCC will ultimately be based on finding a representative and coherent cohort of presenters that together create a powerful narrative and inspiring call to action.
 Applicants must be a faculty member and/or a researcher holding a Ph.D. degree or equivalent.
+While faculty members and industry researchers are encouraged to present a summary of their work related to a CCC’s theme, individual contributions from students and researchers will also be accepted.

 Complete timeline